Photography for beginners

 The basic mechanics of photography, including but not limited to:

-- choice of digital or film camera
+- choice of camera

 - exposure and taking light readings

-- shutter speed settings and movement
+- shutter speed settings

 - apertures (f-stops) and depth of field

-- composition and lighting
+- composition and light

 - creative approaches to photographing different subjects.